 If you have difficulty identifying your brand voice, then marketing your content can help you greatly.

 Failing to Track the Progress of Your Content Marketing Campaign

 We have already established how important it is to devise a strategy and establish goals.
 However, it is equally important to determine how successful the execution is.

 If you do not invest time in understanding the analytics, you will be unaware of what works for your campaign and what doesn’t.
 You need to be in touch with all the metrics related to your content marketing plan’s success.

 Do not just focus on website traffic, but also take into account SEO rankings, sales, quality of leads, etc. The choice of metrics will depend on your goals, i.e., what you want to achieve.
 For instance, if you are a local services brand, expecting a million followers is unrealistic.

 Rather, you can set your metric as an increase in the number of locals that opt for your services.
 Once your metrics are defined, you can delve into the data and analytics of each metric.

 When you run a business, content marketing is not the only thing you do.
 Since your plate is already full of tasks, it is wise to appoint someone to take care of tasks related to content marketing solely.
 This will increase accountability as well as make it easier to track pitfalls.

-Investing in a content marketing service is the best way to eliminate the hassle of managing everything yourself.
+Investing in marketing your content is the best way to eliminate the hassle of managing everything yourself.